 OAC Exhibitions Assistance Grant

 The Art Gallery of Guelph (AGG) is a third-party recommender organization that participates annually in the Ontario Arts Council: Exhibition Assistance Program, which provides grants of $500 to $2,000 to assist individual artists with costs related to presenting their work in an exhibition.
 Through the AGG, this program supports artists in Guelph and the surrounding region (Zone 2, as defined by the OAC) who are practicing in a variety of media.
-The AGG prioritizes artists from the Guelph region who are working in any media and who: are addressing environmental and land use issues; have a research-based art practice; are community focused; represent Indigenous or historically under-represented communities.
+The AGG prioritizes artists from the Guelph region working in any media who are addressing issues and ideas with social and public relevance, have a research-based art practice that is community-focused, and represent Indigenous or historically under-represented communities.
 The AGG accepts and assesses applications on an ongoing basis until funds are spent.
 Please note the following recent changes to the Exhibition Assistance Program:

 - Applications are now submitted through Nova, the OAC’s online granting system;